 - 2 cups Spanish nuts

-Roast for 2 hours, stirring every 15 minutes.
+- Roast the Chex mix for 2 hours, stirring every 15 minutes.

 Thank you so much, Marianne!
 I totally about the bacon grease.
 I’ll never make Chex Mix any other way.

 This is the first recipe I’ve come across that uses bacon grease in the Chex Mix recipe.
 I’ve always use bacon grease in my recipe, as that’s how my mom and grandmother used to make theirs.
 There’s no other way to make it in my opinion.
 I just love all your recipes.

 Hi Carol, I would not recommend making this in the microwave.

 can this be made in the microwave oven?